HSLdevcom/jore4/wiki/hastus-integration.md

 Q: If not possible, is there a way to combine multiple vehicle schedules to one export file Hastus -> Jore?
 A:

 Q: What kind of state does Hastus store?
+Can automatic import / export create conflicts with Hastus' own state?
 A:

 Q: If both Jore3 and Jore4 push data into Hastus, will we get conflicts?
 Do we need a separate Hastus instance for Jore4?